-The Inverted Pyramid For Business Writing
+The Inverted Pyramid for Effective Business Writing

 The Lead.
 The Most Crucial Segment of the Inverted Pyramid

 To avoid this, experiment with different styles of leads.
 For example, the attention seizing anecdote.
 Take note that whichever method you use, the objective remains the same.
 Communicate your most important information right away.
-Always assume that the client would not finish reading.
-Ensure that even when that happens, they at least walk away knowing the basic facts about you.
+Always assume too that the client would not finish reading.
+Ensure that even when that happens, they at least walk away knowing the skeleton of your message.

-Be aware that often, it's impossible to include every component of the 5Ws and 1H.
+Be aware that very often, it's impossible to include every component of the 5Ws and 1H.
 Be sensible when deciding what's most important to tell.

-Again, the emphasis here is the grim fact that a client might stop reading suddenly.
-Which means you need to be terse.
-You need to be concise.
-Fluff, hyperboles, metaphors, down the drain please.
+Again, the emphasis here is the grim fact that a client might abruptly stop reading.
+This translates to an all-important need to be terse.
+You have to be concise.
+Fluff, hyperboles, metaphors, the likes of, down the drain please.
 Respect your client as terribly busy professionals and deliver the meat immediately.
 With the lead you have laid the cornerstones of your message.
 Here, you fill in the walls and pillars, efficiently.

 The Bottom Tip

-This bottom-up approach is useful for business writing because chances are, "space" is also limited for you.
+Additionally, this bottom-up approach is useful for effective business writing because chances are, "space" is also limited for you.
 If you're doing a brochure, and have a lot of product information or pictures to show, you need an efficient, safe way to condense your words, so that you don't run out of layout space.
 If you're doing a website, or blogging regularly for your company, you would similarly appreciate a systematic way to keep your information digestible for the Internet audience.
 In short, the Inverted Pyramid is a practical instrument for ensuring you churn out usable, useful business writing, in the fastest way.

-Why Brevity in Business Writing?
+Why Is Brevity a Must in Effective Business Writing?

-Applied to Graphic Design
+Applications in Graphic Design

 Your "opening" page lays the groundwork, addressing the 5Ws and 1H.
 Your subsequent pages or web sections then flesh out the message.
-Even if your client stops reading after the opening page, they still would have received the crux of your message.
-When executed properly, they also retain this information for a while.
-This in turn would be a foundation for you to initiate second contact.
+This ensures that even if your client stops reading after the opening page, they would have still received the crux of your message.
+When executed properly, this approach also assists message retention.
+This, in turn, lays the foundation for you to initiate second contact.

 © 2016 Kuan Leong Yong